IMPACTASSETS 50™

 Rick Beckett is the CEO of Global Partnerships and has led the organization's strategic expansion as a social investor since 2006.
 Prior to joining Global Partnerships, Rick was managing director of a $112 million private equity fund investing in middle-market companies and early stage ventures.
 Rick spent 10 years at McKinsey & Company where he served financial institution and healthcare clients on strategy and performance.
 He specialized in helping not-for-profit organizations achieve superior results in competitive markets.

-Mark Coffey – President and Chief Investment Officer More Info
+Curt Fraser – Interim Chief Investment Officer More Info

 Megan Muir – General Counsel and Chief Operating Officer More Info